opensearch-project/opensearch-sdk-java/SECURITY.md

 ## Data Security

-OpenSearch stores data in its memory and local file system storage, the security plugin provides mechanisms to control data access within OpenSearch.
-Extensions have independent data storage.
+OpenSearch stores data in memory and local file system storage.
+This data is stored unencrypted.

-Plugins store data inside of the OpenSearch cluster itself such as in system/hidden indices.
+Plugins can use the existing data systems of the OpenSearch.
+Several classes of plugins extend storage options out to external services.

-## Access Control
+### Access Control

-OpenSearch offers access control through the security plugin, with checks action names and filters.
-Actions registered within OpenSearch that are not permitted never reach the handler for a plugin or extension execution.
+With the security plugin installed, role based access control (RBAC) is available with a proprietary policy document format.
+Access control over native OpenSearch data is possible with this plugin installed.

-Resource level access control is governed by the extension, when requests are processed the [user](https://github.com/opensearch-project/common-utils/blob/main/src/main/java/org/opensearch/commons/authuser/User.java) object from common-utils is checked for matching backendroles/roles.
-Access control checks are managed wholy in the plugin.
+For resource that are managed by plugins, access control is governed within individual plugin, by examining [user](https://github.com/opensearch-project/common-utils/blob/main/src/main/java/org/opensearch/commons/authuser/User.java) object from OpenSearch's thread context permissions are avaliable for approval/denial.
 Example from anomaly detection, [checkUserPermissions](https://github.com/opensearch-project/anomaly-detection/blob/875b03c1c7596cb34d74fea285c28d949cfb0d19/src/main/java/org/opensearch/ad/util/ParseUtils.java#L568).
+Uniform resource controls and models are needed to protect from misconfiguration and code defects.

-Available permissions and roles are defined in the security plugin, every extension needs to update the security plugin to provide these values, eg. [roles.xml](https://github.com/opensearch-project/security/blob/main/config/roles.yml).
+As Extensions do not have access OpenSearch's thread context, identity and its associated prileveages must be communicated through the REST APIs.

 ## Auditing